Use of Sleeping Pills During Pregnancy – Is It Safe?

-Most women have trouble sleeping at some point in their pregnancy, especially in the third trimester of the pregnancy.
-Insomnia or the inability to fall asleep is a common problem during pregnancy and if left untreated for long, chronic insomnia during pregnancy may cause depression in to-be-mothers.
-Insomnia during pregnancy may tempt you to reach for the over-the-counter drug but it may not be exactly safe for your developing baby.
-Ideally, all drugs should be avoided during pregnancy but then there are some medications that might help you sleep better, but they should be taken only after consulting a doctor.
+Most women have trouble sleeping at some point in their pregnancy, especially in the third trimester.
+Insomnia, or the inability to fall asleep, is a common problem, and if left untreated for long, chronic insomnia during pregnancy may cause depression in to-be mothers.
+It may tempt you to reach for the over-the-counter drug, but it may not be safe for your developing baby.
+The use of sleeping pills during pregnancy is a topic of significant concern and discussion among expectant mothers and doctors.
+Ideally, all drugs should be avoided during pregnancy, but then some medications might help you sleep better, but they should be taken only after consulting a doctor.
+Read on to learn more about the benefits and drawbacks of sleep aids during pregnancy.

 Types of Sleeping Pills

-There are many types of sleeping pills available in the market but there are few of them that have addictive properties:
+There are many types of sleeping pills available in the market but there are few of them that have addictive properties (2):

 Sleep Medication | Helps you fall asleep | Helps you stay asleep | Can lead to dependence |